 To order your custard cake in advance, email or call the store several days before you want to pick it up.
 (At least 1 week.)
 The shop needs time to prepare the custard and let it set.
 Plus, with flavors this rich, you’ll want time to save up your appetite.
 Yum!

 French Broad Chocolate

-Asheville’s most famous chocolatier is known for their delicious chocolate infused baked goods.
-While brownies, cookies, custards and creams are their specialty, they do, however, also occasionally sell slices of cake.
+Asheville’s most famous chocolatier is known for its delicious chocolate-infused baked goods.
+While brownies, cookies, custards, and creams are their specialty, they do, however, also occasionally sell slices of cake.
 Thus, French Broad Chocolate offers 2 special order cake options: Carrot Cake and Mocha Stout Cake.
 These are the only two flavors, but both are delicious.

 The Highland Mocha Stout Layer Cake is shown in the picture above.
 The bakery infuses fluffy layers of chocolate cake with Highland Brewing Company’s Mocha Stout.
 Then, they layer it in coffee buttercream and 68% Nicaraguan chocolate curls.
 It’s the perfect cake for beer lovers!

 Need a cool birthday cake in another city?
 Consult our beautiful American Birthday Cake Archive, here.